|Nutrition Facts (per serving)|

 Quiches are a great way to use up leftovers.
 Leftover cooked veggies, chicken, shrimp, steak, salmon, or tuna are all delicious when transformed into a cheesy quiche.
 This thrifty French recipe should be one of the mainstays of your repertoire.

-Bake the quiche at 350°F for 40-50 minutes, until egg mixture is set, the filling has puffed slightly, and the top is golden brown.
+Bake the quiche in the preheated oven for 40 to 50 minutes, until egg mixture is set, the filling has puffed slightly, and the top is golden brown.

 Let cool for 10 minutes, then slice into wedges to serve.